 Worthing Food Foundation

-Do you enjoying chatting to people?
-Are you available for at least one morning a fortnight?
+Are you free for at least one morning a fortnight?
 Do you want to support people in your community who have been hit hard by the COVID-19 lockdown?
+Do you have a good sense of humour?
 Then this role could be for you.

 East Worthing Foodbank was set up by local volunteers at the start of the COVID crisis to help local people who can't afford to buy enough food to feed themselves and their families.
 Food poverty is sadly not a new issue.
 But COVID has made the situation very much worse.
 The number of households with children going hungry has doubled since lockdown began.
 Recent data from the Food Foundation show that almost a fifth of households with children have been unable to access enough food in the past five weeks as they face up to the combined brutality of loss of income, isolation and hunger.